 It is a big change moving to a new country with a different culture whatever the students age.
 Younger students and day students can find this first period away from home especially hard.
 Please contact us straight away if your student is unhappy and do not leave the situation.
 The happiness and welfare of our students is paramount and we will immediately make alternative arrangements for the students and help them work through their issues.
 We are in continual contact with the schools and the students family and will communicate with them to help the student settle.

 Yes, you should speak to your student and agree house rules.
-Generally minors aged 16 yrs and under should be home by 20.00 during the week and 21.00 at weekends and holidays.
-Students who are age 16-18 years should be home by 21.00 during the week and 22.00 at weekends.
-All students must be home for dinner first.
+Generally minors aged 16 yrs and under should be home by 19.00 during the week and 20.30 at weekends and holidays.
+Students who are age 16-18 years should be home by 20.00 during the week and 21.30 at weekends.
+All students must be home for dinner unless the student has agreed with their hosts an alternative arrangement.
 We do not expect you to provide accommodation for friends.
 If you want to and have the room, the student may agree with you in advance if a family member visits.
 Please call us to discuss if you have any questions.
-Friends may visit with your agreement, you are not required to provide meals or overnight stays, please contact us if your student requests a friend sleeps over as we will need to notify the students school.
+Friends may visit with your agreement, you are not required to provide meals or overnight stays, please contact us if your student requests a friend stays.

 All students are registered with a local doctor and dentist.
 EU citizens are entitled to receive free medical care.
 Non EU citizens pay a consultation charge of £55.00.
 All dental and eye care is paid by the student.
 If your student is unwell and a day student they should see their local doctor for an accurate diagnosis and a medical certificate, if a boarding student the student school see the school nurse and she can arrange a doctors visit, call us if you are concerned.
 If your student seems very unwell call the emergency services immediately on 999 by land line or 112 by mobile phone and the student will be taken to the closest hospital offering emergency care, please advise us of the situation and call us as soon as you can.